-Trainings have been conducted in Kachin by UN Women with the support of UNDSS on Women's Safety and Security Interagency referral SOPs including specialized GBV and CP protocols have been developed for central Rakhine and regular training has been provided to a life-saving issue relevant for humanitarian action.
+Trainings have been conducted in Kachin by un women with the support of UNDSS on women's safety and security interagency referral sops including specialized GBV and cp protocols have been developed for central Rakhine and regular training has been provided to humanitarian workers.
+GBV/cp "do no harm" protocol and training for nonprotection UN/(I)NGO staff has been developed and presented in central Rakhine.